Data quality metrics – Accuracy, Consistency, Speed of Execution

 Consistency

-Does your data quality solution support the reuse of business rules and data cleansing processes across your enteprise?
+Does your data quality solution support the reuse of business rules and data cleansing processes across your enterprise?

-Can a business data steward define business rules in an easy to use interface and share those rules for deployment to your ETL processes, your web services, your ERP, your MDM applications and your legacy.
+Can a business data steward define business rules in an easy-to-use interface and share those rules for deployment to your ETL processes, your web services, your ERP, your MDM applications and your legacy environments.

 Speed of Execution